facebook twitter instagram

 SamanthasSnaps

-Model, Mua, Fitness, Life.
+Model, Mua, Fitness, Food, Life.

 The pie bakes with a beautiful glazed top, it almost looks like a creme brulee with a beautiful sweet scent. the pie does not taste of pumpkin, simply a healthier sweet dessert which we can e njoy around halloween when we can gather the autumn ingredients needed.
 Perfect served hot or cold <3